This is the multi-page printable view of this section. Click here to print.

 • Reviewing PRs: a list of PRs where you’re a reviewer

-Optionally, if your workflow involves assigning PRs, you can check the setting in the Settings or in the repository’s Update Settings to Show Assigned PRs.
+Optionally, if your workflow involves assigning PRs, you can check the setting in the Settings or the Repository Settings to Show Assigned PRs.
 This adds a fifth list of PRs that are assigned to you.

 Screenshot showing the Repository Dashboard